caaatisgood/metabase-school/README.md

 NEXT_PUBLIC_METABASE_API_HOST=<YOUR_METABASE_API_HOST>
 ```
 - Visit your Netlify app
-- Login with the exact credential you used for your Metabase
+- Login with the exact credential you used for your Metabase, and you're go to go!
-- You're good to go

 ### Not to self-host

 - Go to https://metabase-school.netlify.app/
 - Put in your Metabase API host
-- Login with the exact credential you used for your Metabase
+- Login with the exact credential you used for your Metabase, and you're go to go!
-- You're good to go

 ## Development